Kieren Perkins: 2000 Olympic Games

 Perkins was in Monte Carlo in 1993 the night Sydney won the right to host the games and managed to qualify for his 3rd Olympic Games.
 Despite being just 27, he was now the elder statesman of the team.
 It was a reverse of four years earlier where Perkins was the fastest qualifier heading into the final, but Grant Hackett won gold with Perkins winning silver.
 Perkins joined Frank Beaurepaire as one of two swimmers to win three medals in this event.

 Legacy

-With the nickname of Super Fish, Perkins retired from swimming in 2000 having amassed 23 medals at international competitions.
+With the nickname of Super Fish, Perkins retired from swimming in 2000, at age 27, having amassed 23 medals at international competitions.

 He set 11 world records, holding the 1500 m freestyle record for nine years, the 800 m for ten years and the 400 m freestyle for five years.

 He is the first person in history to hold the Olympic, World, Commonwealth and Pan Pacific titles simultaneously.

 He broke over 40 Australian records during a career spanning from 1989 to 2000.

 Perkins won two of the 16 gold medals Australia won at the 1992 and 1996 Olympic Games.
 He was one of 6 Australians to win gold medals at both of these Games.
 Perkins won 2 of the 3 swimming gold Australia won during this time.
 There was a mythology in Australia with the 1500 m freestyle that Perkins revived and brought into modern times.
 Australian swimmers won Olympic gold in the 1500 m from 1956 to 1964 but nothing for 28 years until Perkins broke the drought.
-Australia has won the event more times than any other nation.
+In fact, Australia has won the event more times than any other nation.